Using Custom Passcode Vaults

 - If the PINs match the modal is closed, passing back the PIN that was entered.

-- The calling code passes the PIN to the vault so it can be used to generate a key to lock the vault.
+- The calling code passes the PIN to the vault so it can be used to generate the key that is used when the vault locks.

 The user cannot cancel the creation of a PIN, they must complete the operation.